Cambodia In Depth

 - Return to Siem Reap and transfer to Koh Rong.
 Relax and spend the days at your leisure.

 - Board the departure flight from Siem Reap.

-This journey is an opportunity for you to discover Cambodia in-depth in 22 days.
+This 22-day Cambodia tour offers you a wonderful opportunity to explore the country in depth and discover its hidden gems.
 Visit the major sites of Siem Reap and embark on a day-trip to the expansive temple complex Koh Ker.
 Venture by boat to Battambang, known for its peaceful local life and many statues decorating the streets and buildings.
 In Phnom Penh, gain insight into Cambodia’s past and culture as you visit the capital’s remarkable places such as the Royal Palace, the Independence Monument and the Killing Fields.
 Travel from the port town Kratie to Mondulkiri, you’ll have the chance to trek through lush forests and spend an entire day with the elephant families at the sanctuary.
 In Ratanakiri, enjoy its wonderful landscapes as you explore the local Lao villages in the proving.
 Admire the magnificent temple Preah Vihear before heading to Siem Reap.
 Relax on the idyllic beaches of Koh Rong island and Sihanoukville to mark the end of this wonderful Cambodia trip!